FhrisCrancis/personal-portfolio/README.md

-A simple portfolio website I made to get comfortable with JavaScript, React, Bootstrap, and CSS
+A simple work in progress portfolio website I am making to get comfortable with JavaScript, React, Bootstrap, and CSS